Sweet Spot (Flo Rida song)

 "Sweet Spot" is a song recorded by American rapper Flo Rida for his fourth studio album Wild Ones (2012).
 It features guest vocals from American singer Jennifer Lopez.
-The song was written by Flo Rida, Raphael Judrin, Pierre-Antoine Melki, Breyan Issac and Julie Frost.
+He also wrote it with Raphael Judrin, Pierre-Antoine Melki, Breyan Issac and Julie Frost.
 "Sweet Spot" was produced by SoFly and Nius; Jacob Luttrell produced Flo Rida's vocals for the song, while Kuk Harrell produced Lopez's.

-Sweet Spot is Flo Rida and Lopez' second collaboration after the 2012 dance hit "Goin' In".
+"Sweet Spot" is Flo Rida and Lopez' second collaboration after the 2012 dance hit "Goin' In".

 Background

 "Sweet Spot" marks Flo Rida and Lopez's second collaboration.
 He was previously featured on her dance single "Goin' In" (2012), which was included on the Step Up Revolution soundtrack.
 Prior to the release of "Goin' In", Flo Rida confirmed that Lopez would be featured on his album Wild Ones during an interview with Fuse.
 He stated that after Lopez reached out to have him feature on "Goin' In", he said "Hey, let's just swap it out", and asked her to be featured on a song of his.
 Flo Rida explained, "I definitely look forward to expanding my career in the Latin market just doing a record with her and both of the records are amazing, so I look forward to having a lot more success with these records".
 That June, it was reported that "Sweet Spot" would be released as a single from Wild Ones.
 Its single release was officially confirmed in January 2013.
 On March 13, 2013, a new version of the song, with Japanese singer May J. was released.
 May J.'s vocals replaced all of Lopez's.
 "Sweet Spot" was remixed by Sem Thomasson, Justin Prime and Jordy Dazz; all of these remixes were present on Flo Rida's remix EP, "Let It Roll", which was released on March 26, 2013.